rust-lang/book/2018-edition/src/ch11-03-test-organization.md

 }
 ```

-Note that the `mod common;` declaration is the same as the module declarations
+Note that the `mod common;` declaration is the same as the module declaration
-we demonstrated in Listing 7-4.
+we demonstrated in Listing 7-25.
 Then in the test function, we can call the
 `common::setup()` function.

 #### Integration Tests for Binary Crates